 Research and Development Institute of Power Engineering, Moscow.

-The All-Russian Research Institute for Nuclear Power Plant Operation of Moscow is the scientific centre for Russian nuclear operating organizations.
-Its principal work is assuring safe operation of first and second generation nuclear power plants.
+The All-Russian Research Institute for Nuclear Power Plant Operation of Moscow is the scientific centre for the Russian Federation’s nuclear operating organizations.
+Its principal work is assuring safe operation of first and second generation NPPs.

 Experimental Design Bureau ‘Gidropress’, Podolsk;

 Experimental Design Bureau of Machine Building (OKBM), Nizhny Novgorod.

 From 2035, it is envisaged that fast neutron power reactors will play an increasing role in the Russian Federation, with a large role for recycled fuels.
 The fast reactor BN-1200 is being developed by OKBM Afrikantov in Zarechny, partly funded by a federal nuclear technology programme.
 The BN-1200 will produce 2900 MW(th) (1220 MW(e) gross), has a 60 year design life, simplified refuelling, and burnup of up to 120 GW·d/t.
 The creation of a two component NPP with WWER and BN reactors operating in a closed nuclear fuel cycle is one of the strategic priorities of the scientific and technical activities of Rosatom.
 This is seen as the emergence of a new technological paradigm of nuclear power, based on the many year experience in the successful creation and operation of NPPs with WWER reactors.